dl1bz/deskhpsdr/README.md

 * a very good running network without any issues (Ethernet preferred, WiFi not recommended) and an DHCP server inside (without DHCP is possible too, but more complicated or difficult working with the SDR devices)
 * for Hermes Lite 2 specific notes look into the ```Notes_if_using_HERMES-Lite-2.md```

+## I want use now deskHPSDR.
+What I need to do ?

+deskHPSDR is published exclusively as source code only.
+You need to clone this Github repository and compile the app before you can use it.
+Please read all included instructions carefully to avoid installation errors by yourself.
+Additional notes you can find too under the discussion tab of this project.
+Please have a look there too from time to time.<br>
+I will never publish any ready-compiled binaries, neither for macOS nor for Linux.
+The task of compiling it yourself remains.

 ## The further development of deskHPSDR

 My work is not completed (are software projects ever finished ???).
 I have some ideas, what I need to add too.
 You need to understand this branch as "work in progress".
 I ever check my code here with my test environment: Intel iMac 21" i5 and Macbook Air M1 running both with macOS 14.7.1 aka Sonoma and my SDR tranceiver Hermes-Lite 2 in combination with my homebrew-LDMOS-PA 600W.
 My focus is Fonie/SSB and Digimode/FT8+FT4, less CW.